-- 2. The District's Office of Human Resources (with the assistance of the committee chair and other committee members, if appropriate) shall inquire into the background, qualifications and experience of each finalist by speaking with his or her references and others who are likely to have relevant information about the candidate's suitability for employment as an administrator. - 3.
-Following the reference checks, each of the finalists shall be interviewed by the CEO/Provost and, if he or she determines it is appropriate, any other administrator he or she designates.
-The CEO/Provost may also invite the chairperson of the search committee or, in the alternative, all of the committee members to sit in on the final interview, but if any of them accept such an invitation they must attend all of the final interviews. - 4.
-The CEO/Provost may also develop relevant skills or performance demonstrations that each finalist will be asked to complete - 5.
-The CEO/Provost shall select the finalist to be recommended to the Board for appointment to the position.
+- 2. The District's Human Resources Office (with the assistance of the committee chair and other committee members, if appropriate) shall inquire into the background, qualifications and experience of each finalist by speaking with their references and others who are likely to have relevant information about the candidate's suitability for employment as an administrator. - 3.
+Following the reference checks, each of the finalists shall be interviewed by the President/CEO and, if they determine it is appropriate, any other administrator they designate.
+The President/CEO may also invite the chairperson of the search committee or, in the alternative, all of the committee members to sit in on the final interview, but if any of them accept such an invitation they must attend all of the final interviews. - 4.
+The President/CEO may also develop relevant skills or performance demonstrations that each finalist will be asked to complete - 5.
+The President/CEO shall select the finalist to be recommended to the Board for appointment to the position.